Olivet Discourse: Biblical narrative

-In the First Epistle to the Thessalonians, Paul envisages that he and the Christians to whom he was writing would see the resurrection of the dead within their own lifetimes: "For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
-(ESV)", though he would consider the possibility of his death prior to Jesus’ return later in life.
+In the First Epistle to the Thessalonians, Paul envisages that he and the Christians to whom he was writing would see the resurrection of the dead within their own lifetimes, though he would consider the possibility of his death prior to Jesus’ return later in life.
 The Gospel of John however seems to downplay a rumor that one disciple (John) would live to see the second coming:

 "So the rumor spread in the community that this disciple would not die.
 Yet Jesus did not say to him that he would not die, but, 'If it is my will that he remain until I come, what is that to you?